KristianDamPedersen/fakenewsproject/README.md

 2. Run `liar/tokenise.py`

 Now the liar dataset is ready and you can run `predict_on_liar.py` to check how to models perform on this out-of-domain data.

+# Dependencies
+`pipenv` is required to ensure that your python environment is the correct one.
+Nix flakes were used to install `pipenv` on our server.